morrislab/orchard/README.md

 **When should I use phylogeny-aware clustering?**

 1. You do not think other mutation clustering algorithms are constructing realistic clusters
-2. You have a priori knowledge about the number of mutation clusters in a cancer
+2. You have prior knowledge about the number of mutation clusters in a cancer
 3. You want to analyze a cancer's data using clones trees with varying numbers of clusters

 **What are the most important parameters for phylogeny-aware clustering?**